saby9996/parkinson-on-off/README.md

-# Parkinson On and Off Detection
+# Parkinson On and Off Detection [Heroku Application](https://parkinson-on-off.herokuapp.com/)
 ### Materials and Methods

 1. Data Collection and Experimental Procedure